minorua/Qgis2threejs/docs/source/index.rst

 .. image:: ./images/top.jpg

-.. note:: Now updating for Qgis2threejs version 2.0.
+.. note:: Now being updated for Qgis2threejs version 2.0.

-Qgis2threejs plugin is a `QGIS <http://qgis.org/>`_ plugin, which visualizes DEM data and vector data, in 3D on web browsers.
+Qgis2threejs plugin is a `QGIS <https://qgis.org/>`_ plugin, which visualizes DEM data and vector data, in 3D on web browsers.
 You can build various kinds of 3D objects with simple settings panels and view them in web view of exporter.
 If you want to share them in web, you can generate files to publish them to